funcompbio/practical3/practical3.md

 remote: Counting objects: 100% (4/4), done.
 remote: Compressing objects: 100% (1/1), done.
 remote: Total 3 (delta 1), reused 3 (delta 1), pack-reused 0
-Unpacking objects: 100% (3/3), done.
+Unpacking objects: 100% (3/3), 279 bytes | 93.00 KiB/s, done.
 From https://github.com/fcbstudent/practical3
-   1a28e38..7d38744  main       -> origin/main
+   0cd8cf9..64b8488  main       -> origin/main
-Updating 1a28e38..7d38744
+Updating 0cd8cf9..64b8488
 Fast-forward
  README.md | 1 +
  1 file changed, 1 insertion(+)
  create mode 100644 README.md
-messi:practical3 robert$ ls
+$ ls
-README.md                        catalunya_setmanal_geriatric.csv
+README.md                   mostres_analitzades_bcn.csv
-catalunya_setmanal.csv           comarques_setmanal.csv
+mostres_analitzades.csv     virus_detectats.csv
 ```

 In general, you will not work with two local copies of the same
-GitHub repo in the same computer.
-We have used these two copies here
+GitHub repo in the same computer. **We have used these two copies here
-only to illustrate how to _clone_ a remote repo, and _push_ and _pull_
+only to illustrate** how to _clone_ a remote repo, and _push_ and _pull_
 changes from that repo.
 The main utility of these actions is when
 either you work in two or more computers and need to synchronize your
 local copies of the GitHub repo, or you are working with collaborators